ADD CONDITION

 Pregnancy Use

-If you are pregnant or planning to become pregnant, it's important to know that the safety of this product during pregnancy has not been established.
-Before using it, you should consult your doctor to discuss any potential risks.
-Currently, there are no specific studies on how menthol may affect fetal development, so caution is advised.
+If you are pregnant or planning to become pregnant, it’s important to consult your healthcare provider before using this product, as its safety during pregnancy has not been established.
+There are no specific studies on how menthol may affect fetal development, so it’s crucial to discuss any potential risks with your doctor.

 Lactation Use